BraftonSupport/braftonium-new/readme.md

 ### SASS in blocks

 We have added a sass compiler to our blocks.
+CSS will NOT be commited and will be compiled(SCSS->CSS) when you push to GitHub.
+You have to push to GitHub/compile it yourself using CLI/just use CSS.
+You can compile the SCSS file on your local machine for testing and it will compile to CSS when you push to GitHub.

-Follow the steps below to use it!
+Follow the steps below to use SCSS!

 1. Create scss file in the block folder (it can have any name)
 2. Open your terminal to the blocks root folder: /wp-content/plugins/braftonium-new/blocks